-A recent report on Hotel prices has found that Ireland now has the cheapest hotel rooms in all of western Europe.
-The Hotel Price Index, compiled by hotel booking website Hotels.com, found that while worldwide hotel prices have now stabilised in the first 6 months of 2010, Irish hotel room rates have continued to fall.
+Hotel Prices in Ireland have often been a lot higher than other countries.
+However, a recent report on Hotel prices has found that Ireland now has the cheapest hotel rooms in all of western Europe.
+The Hotel Price Index, compiled by hotel booking website Hotels.com, found that while worldwide hotel prices have now stabilised in the first 6 months of 2010.
+Hotel Prices in Ireland are dropping as room rates have continue to fall.

 Some of the best value to be seen on hotel rooms is in offers such as 3 nights for the price of 2.
-For example this great offer from Mount Juliet Hotel Kilkenny – 3 Nights for the Price of 2 in Kilkenny.
+For example some great offers can be had from Mount Juliet Estate Hotel Kilkenny.

 Modern and Impressive Hotel in Cavan with excellent service and great restaurants.

 Having won a trip to the Cavan Crystal Hotel on Pigsback, I was dreading such a long trip.
 It took over 5 hours (including a stop off for lunch) to get to the hotel.
 When we arrived the girl on reception, Orlaith, actually remembered speaking to me on the phone earlier (very impressed with service at the hotel in general).

 The hotel foyer is bright and nicely decorated in modern clean designs.

 The rooms are large with bigger than standard bathrooms, fruit basket and robes were in the room (not sure if these were standard) but overall the room was very nice.
 Newspapers were left outside your door next morning and a turndown service was provided around 7pm which was not availed of. (nice touch though)

 The Opus One restaurant has a wide selection of quality dishes, from duck and venison to seabass and vegetarian options.
 The starter and main courses were excellent with 2 small complementary intermediate offerings between starter and main and also main and dessert.